What is the Leukemia and Lymphoma Program?

 Our doctors meet regularly with local stem cell transplant experts

-.
-Doctors at the Hutch pioneered this stem cell treatment.
+(HCTs) through our partner, Fred Hutch.
+Doctors at Fred Hutch pioneered this stem cell treatment.

 Childhood cancer doctors (pediatric oncologists) at Seattle Children's meet twice a month with transplant doctors.
 They discuss each high-risk leukemia patient's case and make a plan.
 The plan includes how to get your child's disease in